uclaopt/TMAC/README.md

 ## Requirements
-MOTAC is designed to have fairly minimal requirements to build.
+TMAC is designed to have fairly minimal requirements to build.
 Currently, we support Linux and Mac OS X. We will also make effort to support Windows.
-If you notice any problems on your platform, please create an [issue](https://github.com/uclaopt/MOTAC/issues).
+If you notice any problems on your platform, please create an [issue](https://github.com/uclaopt/TMAC/issues).

 ### Linux and Mac OS X Requirements
    * GNU-compatible Make